UMA WCCC Facility

 • Represent 99.7 percent of all employer firms. • Employ half of all private sector employees. • Pay more than 45 percent of total U.S. private payroll. • Have generated 60 to 80 percent of net new jobs annually over the last decade.

-Program Educational Outcomes: Upon completion of the Associate in Applied Science degree in the business management
+Program Educational Outcomes: Upon completion of the Associate in Applied Science degree in the business management program, the graduate is prepared to:

 * Use effective management and supervisory skills needed for working in a business environment.